Get panoramic views of the Catalan countryside from Catalonia's skies

 {{ticket-block-triple}}

-Standing at 1,236 meters, the Montserrat Mountain Range offers amazing views over Barcelona and the surrounding Catalonia region.
-The mountain is part of the Montserrat Natural Park which offers an excellent escape from the city with its hiking trails and beautiful landscapes.
+Standing at a height of 1,236 meters, the Montserrat Mountain Range offers amazing views of Barcelona and the surrounding area.
+The mountain is part of the Montserrat Natural Park which offers excellent hiking trails as well as the beautiful landscapes.

-The monastery's church, which was consecrated as a basilica, is home to the famous 'Black Madonna' (La Moreneta), which is a wooden sculpture of the Virgin Mary.
-The statue has significant religious importance and attracts pilgrims from around the world.
-The statue although open to the public to view, is protected by a glass panel which has a small opening that enables visitors to touch or kiss the hand of the Madonna, which holds a sphere which is said to symbolise the world.
+The monastery's church, which was consecrated as a basilica, is home to a famous wooden sculpture of the Virgin Mary called the 'Black Madonna' (La Moreneta), which has significant religious importance and attracts pilgrims from around the world.
+The statue is on show for you to view, but is protected by a glass panel that has a small opening enabling guests to touch or kiss the hand of the Madonna, which holds a sphere which is said to symbolise the world.

-*It’s important to note that the Black Madonna is located at the top of a staircase, which may not be accessible to those with limited mobility.
+The Black Madonna is at the top of a staircase, which may not be accessible to those with limited mobility.
 However, it can still be viewed from the bottom of the stairs.

-Art enthusiasts will find the Montserrat Museum a treasure trove as it houses works by renowned artists such as Berruguete, El Greco, Caravaggio, Fortuny, Rusiñol, Casas, Nonell, Picasso, and Dalí.
+Art enthusiasts can also enjoy the Montserrat Museum as it's a treasure trove and home to works by renowned artists such as Berruguete, El Greco, Caravaggio, Fortuny, Rusiñol, Casas, Nonell, Picasso, and Dalí.
 The collection spans from the 13th century to contemporary times, making it a must-visit for lovers of art and history.

-The Basilica of Montserrat from an architectural point of view, blends Gothic, Renaissance, and traditional Catalan styles.
-It suffered damage during Napoleon's wars (1808-1814), but was meticulously reconstructed in the late 19th century.
+The Basilica of Montserrat blends Gothic, Renaissance, and traditional Catalan styles.
+It suffered damage during Napoleon's wars (1808-1814), but was reconstructed in the late 19th century.
 The central nave, which stands at an impressive 58 meters long and 15 meters wide, rises to a height of 23 meters under a grand dome.

-The church's interior features intricately designed hanging candles, a unique Catalan style of jewellery-making that emerged after the Spanish Civil War.
+The church features intricately designed hanging candles, which are a unique Catalan style of jewellery-making that emerged after the Spanish Civil War.
 The candles were donated by Catalan towns and associations and symbolise the enduring devotion to St. Mary of Montserrat.
-The central pillars are adorned with wooden sculptures of prophets Ezekiel, Jeremiah, Isaiah, and Daniel, crafted by Josep Llimona in 1896.
+The central pillars are covered with wooden sculptures of prophets Ezekiel, Jeremiah, Isaiah, and Daniel, crafted by Josep Llimona in 1896.

 Beyond the monastery, the Montserrat Natural Park offers numerous hiking trails and spectacular views.
 The park's highest peak, St. Jerome, stands at 1,236 meters above sea level and provides panoramic vistas of the region.

-Montserrat offers a unique blend of natural beauty, spiritual significance, and artistic heritage, making it an essential destination for any visitor to Catalonia.
+Montserrat offers a unique blend of natural beauty (being on a mountain), spiritual significance, and artistic heritage, making it a popular destination!